natalia-fpintos/kubernetes-notes/kubernetes-notes-1.md

-# Kubernetes 101

-## Part 1: Introduction to Microservices
+# Part 1: Introduction to Microservices

 In the past, applications used to be monolithic, running as a single process or many small ones spead cross a few servers.
 These have disadvantages: